jeju5/management/cs/aws/aws_developer.md

 * AWS ACM
   * AWS Certificate Manger
+  * import/manage/provide SSL/TLS certificates
+    * AWS Certificate Manager (if it is in a supported region)
+    * AWS IAM Certificate Store (if it is not in a supported region)

 * AWS CodeStar
   * Quick CICD management tool like codepipeline (light version of code pipeline)